iThinkiKhan/Stack-bot/README.md

 API keys and WiFi credentials are stored in a non-tracked src/Secrets.h file to prevent accidental leaks.

 **Wiring**
 This is a "shared SPI" system as much as possible to keep wiring manageable.
 The screen is a shared SPI, meaning touch, screen and SD card all use the same same MOSI MISO and SCK, but they have different CS pins to distinguish them.
+I later implement dynamic driver installation in the code to futher distinguish these.

 _Build one - prototyping with breadboard_